bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/adding-new-flags.md

 ```

 ## Adding Flags to the Service Template
-Once flags have been defined, they should be added as parameters to the KAS Fleet Manager's service template.
-The parameters should then be used as the flag value in the serve command ran within the service container of the KAS Fleet Manager deployment .
+Once flags have been defined, they should be added as parameters to the Fleet Manager's service template.
+The parameters should then be used as the flag value in the serve command ran within the service container of the Fleet Manager deployment .

 See the [service template](../templates/service-template.yml) for more information.